Programs > Brochure

 Austin, United States (Outgoing Program)

 |Class Standing:||1.
 Freshman, 2.
 Sophomore, 3.
 Junior, 4.
 Senior, 5.
 Graduate, 6.
 Non Traditional|

 Students will enroll in FLM 491: Independent Study (3 credits) or COM 410: Advanced Topics in Communication Studies.
 In addition to pre- and post-program coursework, students will attend various festival events for 9 days during the week-long film festival.
 After registration, students will get a subscription to SXSW World Magazine and access to an email listserve, which will start to announce screenings and industry panelists.

 While in Austin, students will stay in double-occupancy hotel accommodations.
-Students will be responsible for payment of their own meals.
+Breakfast will be provided.
+Students will be responsible lunch and dinner.

 Program fee includes: